neuralize-ai/edgerunner-android/README.md

 Edgerunner Android provides a Kotlin wrapper for the [Edgerunner](https://github.com/neuralize-ai/edgerunner) AI inference library.
 This library is a work in progress, currently offering inference of tflite models on CPU.
 Support for GPU and vendor-specific NPU inference will follow incrementally along with various other inference engines.
 See [Edgerunner](https://github.com/neuralize-ai/edgerunner) for more details.

-The [Edgerunner](https://github.com/neuralize-ai/edgerunner) wrapper logic and public Kotlin classes are found in [edgerunner](./edgerunner).
+The wrapper logic and public Kotlin classes are found in the [edgerunner Android library](./edgerunner).

 ## 🛠 Installation